About us

 Visit our corporate information page to learn more about our service areas, facilities, safety measures, environmental policy and leadership team.

-1FortisBC uses the term renewable and low-carbon gas to refer collectively to the low-carbon gases or fuels that the utility can acquire under the Greenhouse Gas Reduction (Clean Energy) Regulation, which are: Renewable Natural Gas (also called RNG or biomethane), hydrogen, synthesis gas (from wood waste) and lignin.
-FortisBC’s renewable and low-carbon gas portfolio currently includes only Renewable Natural Gas.
+1FortisBC uses the term renewable and lower carbon gas to refer collectively to the lower carbon gases or fuels that the utility can acquire under the Greenhouse Gas Reduction (Clean Energy) Regulation, which are: Renewable Natural Gas (also called RNG or biomethane), hydrogen, synthesis gas (from wood waste) and lignin.
+FortisBC's renewable and lower carbon gas portfolio currently includes only Renewable Natural Gas.
 Other gases and fuels may be added to the program over time.
 Depending on their source, all of these gases have differing levels of lifecycle carbon intensity.
-However, all of these gases are low carbon when compared to the lifecycle carbon intensity of conventional natural gas.
-The current burner tip emission factor of RNG is 0.27 grams of carbon dioxide equivalent per megajoule of energy (gCO2e/MJ) and the current renewable and low-carbon gas portfolio lifecycle emissions for stationary combustion are -22 gCO2e/MJ.
-This is below B.C.’s low carbon threshold for lifecycle carbon intensity of 30.8 gCO2e/MJ as set out in the 2024 Greenhouse Gas Reduction Regulation amendments.
+However, all of these gases are lower carbon when compared to the lifecycle carbon intensity of conventional natural gas.
+The current burner tip emission factor of RNG is 0.27 grams of carbon dioxide equivalent per megajoule of energy (gCO2e/MJ) and the current renewable and lower carbon gas portfolio lifecycle emissions for stationary combustion are -22 gCO2e/MJ.
+This is below B.C.'s lifecycle carbon intensity threshold of 30.8 gCO2e/MJ as set out in the 2024 Greenhouse Gas Reduction Regulation amendments.